Delirium Tremens or DTs usually occur three days into alcohol withdrawal and are a common symptom of alcohol withdrawal.

 What are Delirium Tremens?

-Delirium Tremens manifest themselves as a range of symptoms, including:
+Delirium Tremens manifest itself as a range of symptoms, including: Confusion

-Confusion – the person will experience an altered mental state and foggy thinking.
+– the person will experience an altered mental state and foggy thinking.
+Hallucinations

-Hallucinations – these are quite common, and many people report in particular, rodents or insects crawling across their skin.
+– these are quite common, and many people report in particular, rodents or insects crawling across their skin.
+Paranoia & anxiety

-Paranoia & anxiety – individuals experience a heightened state of anxiety and an impending sense of doom.
+– individuals experience a heightened state of anxiety and an impending sense of doom.
+Palpitations and fever

-Palpitations and fever – connected with a high state of anxiety you may also experience a rapid pulse or palpitations and elevated blood pressure.
+– connected with a high state of anxiety you may also experience a rapid pulse or palpitations and elevated blood pressure.
 Some people also develop a fever.
+Seizures

 How long does Delirium Tremens last?